daviden1013/llm-ie/docs/quick_start.md

 </details>

 ### Choose an LLM inference engine
 *LLM-IE* works with both **local** and **remote** LLM deployments.
-In this quick start demo, we use OpenRouter to run [Llama-4-Scout](https://huggingface.co/meta-llama/Llama-4-Scout-17B-16E).
+In this quick start demo, we use OpenRouter to run [Llama-4-Scout](https://huggingface.co/meta-llama/Llama-4-Scout-17B-16E) for prompt engineering and [Llama-3.1-70B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-70B-Instruct) for entity and attribute extraction.
 The outputs might be slightly different with other inference engines, LLMs, or quantization.
-To use other inference engines and models, see [LLM Inference Engine](./llm_inference_engine.md)
+To use other inference engines (e.g., Ollama, Huggingface Hub) and models (e.g., GPT-4o, Qwen3), see [LLM Inference Engine](./llm_inference_engine.md) and [LLM Configuration](./llm_config.md).

 ### Prompt engineering by chatting with LLM agent
 We start with defining prompt editor LLM agent.
 We store OpenRouter API key in environmental variable `OPENROUTER_API_KEY`.